hanquansanren/DvD/README.md

 ## DvD: Unleashing a Generative Paradigm for Document Dewarping via Coordinates-based Diffusion Model

+We present DvD, the first diffusion model for document dewarping.
+Unlike the existing paradigms, DVD can yield a precise yet faithful document through a novel mapping generation paradigm, where we operate coordinate-level denoising to generate coordinate mappings.
+We further introduce a large-scale and fine-grained benchmark, AnyPhotoDoc6300, enabling more comprehensive evaluation.

 ### Quick Start
 Before running the script, install the following dependencies: